seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 *\[Looking on KENT]*
 Should he sit here?
 This act persuades me
 That this remotion of the duke and her
-Is practise only.
+Is practice only.
 Give me my servant forth.
-Go tell the duke and 's wife I'ld speak with them,
+Go tell the duke and 's wife I'd speak with them,
-Now, presently.
+Now, presently. /

 **GLOUCESTER**
-I would have all well betwixt you.
+/ I would have all well betwixt you.

 *Exit*